SunTzunami/SunTzunami/readme.md

 <br>
 I'm a recent graduate from the Indian Institute of Technology Roorkee, where I obtained a bachelor's degree in Production and Industrial Engineering.

-My current interests include quantitative finance, data science, multi-objective optimization, and health research.
+My current interests include data science, finance, multi-objective optimization, health research and scientific visualization.
 I have actively contributed to various projects in these domains, some of which can be found here.

 Hobbies: Football, Hiking, Photography, Video editing, Watching anime/reading manga.